Hate Me Now

-"Hate Me Now" is the second and final single by rapper Nas featuring Sean Combs (performing as Puff Daddy), from Nas' third studio album I Am....
+"Hate Me Now" is the second and final single by rapper Nas featuring Puff Daddy, from Nas' third studio album I Am....
 The backbeat is inspired by, and contains some samples from, Carl Orff's "Carmina Burana".
 It was ranked 119 on XXL's 250 Best Songs of the 1990s.

 Production and release

 In a 2007 interview with Rolling Stone, Nas recalled the making of the song: "It was a track D-Moet produced for Foxy Brown, and she didn't want the record, she didn't like it.
 It fit with my album, I Am..., so I did the D-Moet track and it sounded perfect for Puff to be on, so I gave it to him, went to the studio, and he rocked it, knocked it out."

 "Hate Me Now" was released as a single in the U.S. by Columbia Records on April 6, 1999.

 Composition

 Biographer Ronin Ro describes Combs's persona in "Hate Me Now" as "the angry young rapper battling jealous critics," a theme that would influence Combs's 1999 album Forever.
 The beat samples "Carmina Burana" by Carl Orff.